- You absolutely should not drink bleach (or a bleach solution)

 At the beginning of the coronavirus pandemic, QAnon supporters advised people that drinking bleach could cure COVID-19.

-QAnon is a conspiracy theory which posits that President Donald Trump is seeking to bust a pedophile ring.
+QAnon is a conspiracy theory that posits that President Donald Trump is seeking to bust a pedophile ring.
 Supporters of this theory frequently hail Miracle Mineral Solution (MMS), which is bleach, as the ultimate cure for coronavirus.
 Despite several warnings from public health offices to the contrary, including the idea that injecting bleach “causes massive organ damage and the blood cells in the body to basically burst,” there are still frequent reports of people following this advice.

 In April, the FDA reported that a federal judge entered an injunction against Genesis II Church of Health and Healing to prevent it from selling diluted chlorine dioxide labeled as MMS.
 But that hasn’t stopped people from drinking bleach six months into the pandemic.
 Reports of bleach ingestion are still coming in from Texas and Georgia.

 The Georgia Department of Public Health has warned people against using substances resembling this bleach solution as a cure for coronavirus, according to the Sacramento Bee.
 People also shouldn’t be licking hand-sanitizer.